IABTechLab/uid2-client-java/README.md

 1. Create an instance of PublisherUid2Helper as an instance variable:

     `private final PublisherUid2Helper publisherUid2Helper = new PublisherUid2Helper(UID2_SECRET_KEY);`
-2. When the user has authenticated, and has authorized the creation of a UID2, call a function that takes the user's email address or phone number as input and creates a secure request data envelope.
+2. Call a function that takes the user's email address or phone number as input and creates a secure request data envelope.
 See [Encrypting requests](https://unifiedid.com/docs/getting-started/gs-encryption-decryption#encrypting-requests).
 The following example uses an email address:

     `EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());`
 3. Using an HTTP client library of your choice, post this envelope to the [POST token/generate](https://unifiedid.com/docs/endpoints/post-token-generate) endpoint, including headers and body: